Ph.D., University of Alabama, Department of History, 2009

 Ministers and Masters: Methodism, Manhood, and Honor in the Old South (Louisiana State University Press, 2011).

-“The Making of the Southern Megachurch” (Louisiana State University Press).
-Under contract and in progress.
+“The Making of the Southern Megachurch” (Louisiana State University Press, under contract and forthcoming).

-“’Contraband’ Women: Gender, Race, and Resistance in Union Camps,” in Megan Bever and Laura Mammina, eds., Civil and Uncivil Wars.
-In progress.
+“‘Contraband’ Women: Gender, Race, and Resistance in Union Camps,” with Kristopher Teters, in Megan Bever and Laura Mammina, eds., Civil and Uncivil Wars.
+Under advance contract and submitted to press.

 “Sanctifying the SUV: Megachurches, the Prosperity Gospel, and the Suburban Christian,” in John Archer, Paul J.P.
 Sandul, and Katherine Solomonson, eds., Making Suburbia: New Histories of Everyday America (University of Minnesota Press, 2015), 240-258.